lmhale99/iprPy/doc/source/intro.rst

   be archived and/or shared.

-- All of a calculation script’s variable parameters are read in through a simple :any:`input parameter <basics/inputfile>` file.
+- All of a calculation script’s variable parameters are read in through a simple input parameter file.
 This highlights the important parameters of the calculation allowing parameter sensitivity studies.
 The simple standard input also opens the calculations to being implemented into high-throughput workflow managers.

-- Upon successful completion, the calculation scripts produce :any:`XML- or JSON-formatted results records <basics/recordformat>`.
+- Upon successful completion, the calculation scripts produce XML- or JSON-formatted results records.
 Records in these formats can automatically be uploaded to databases for storing, processing, and sharing of the information.
 Additionally, with properly named and structured elements, the contents of a record should be able to be